 Departments may and should enter comments/narratives in eKPI regarding all performance measures.
 Comments should explain any discrepancies, anomalies, peaks or valleys in performance measures, whether they are positive or negative outcomes.
 For example, if an objective has been reached every month throughout the year, except for one, a comment explaining what happened in that particular "negative" month is warranted.
 A possible reason that performance measure was not achieved could be due to a shortage in staffing, or termination of funds for a particular program, for example.
 Conversely, if a performance measure has not been achieved for several months, and suddenly it reaches the Target, a comment explaining the "positive change" would be warranted as well.
-The comments entered will print on the scorecard reports along with the data for the performance measure, although this is not mandatory.
+The comments entered will print on the scorecard reports along with the data for the performance measure.
+Departments also have the ability to upload supporting documents pertaining their performance measures, although this is not mandatory.
 For instructions on how to enter comments/narratives and upload documents, please refer to the eKPI manual section.